NICMx/Jool/doc/usr/doc-index.markdown

 # Documentation

-Welcome to Jool's documentation site.
+Welcome to Jool's documentation index.

 ## Introduction

 1. [What is NAT64?](intro-nat64.html)
 2. [What is Jool?](intro-jool.html)

+See <a href="https://tools.ietf.org/html/rfc6586" target="_blank">RFC 6586</a> for deployment experiences using NAT64.

 ## Installation